Bradley Cooper: Early life

 While attending Germantown Academy, he worked at the Philadelphia Daily News.
-He says that in school he was neither "the smartest person" nor "the coolest kid" and "really didn't have anything going on!"
+He says that in school, he was neither "the smartest person" nor "the coolest kid" and "really didn't have anything going on!"
 After graduating from high school in 1993, Cooper attended Villanova University for one year before transferring to Georgetown University, where he majored in English and minored in French.
-Cooper graduated with honors from Georgetown in 1997 with a Bachelor of Arts degree.
+Cooper graduated in 1997 with a Bachelor of Arts with honors.
 He was a member of the Georgetown Hoyas rowing team and acted with Nomadic Theatre.
 While at Georgetown, Cooper became fluent in French and spent six months as an exchange student in Aix-en-Provence, France.
 In his television debut, Sex and the City in 1999, he made a brief appearance opposite Sarah Jessica Parker.
 Cooper later served as a presenter on the tourism series Globe Trekker (2000), which took him to such places as Peru and Croatia, and had a recurring role in the short-lived series The Street.

 Cooper had been interested in a career in diplomacy when he auditioned for the master class graduate degree at the Actors Studio and was selected by James Lipton.
-In 2000, he received a Master of Fine Arts degree in acting from the Actors Studio Drama School at The New School in New York City.
+In 2000, he received an MFA in acting from the Actors Studio Drama School at The New School in New York City.
 There, he trained with the coach Elizabeth Kemp of whom he says: "I was never able to relax in my life before her."
 She advised him on many of his films.
 While studying in New York City, Cooper worked as a doorman at the Morgans Hotel, and briefly interacted with Robert de Niro and Sean Penn in question-and-answer master class sessions, which were later featured episodes of Inside the Actors Studio.